ChrisMavrommatis/ocmp/docs/pages/ocmp-setups/index.md

 # Setups

 There are various ways to set up OCMP.
-The prefered way is to set it up exclusively from Google Tag manager.
-Another would be to include the entire code in your site.
+The preferred way is to set it up exclusively from Google Tag Manager.
+Another would be to include the entire code on your site.
 A third would be a hybrid setup, part of OCMP being served from GTM and the other from your site.
+{: .fs-5 .fw-300 }